Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate-import-2.md

 If the former, you can hit `2` and then enter in the fully qualified location of your p12 file.

 <MacWindow>
-  nodectl has detected an existing p12 migration to this new Node has been requested; and now needs to find and migrate this private key file.
+  nodectl has detected an existing p12 migration to this new node has been requested; and now needs to find and migrate this private key file.
 Please select an option.<br />
 <br />
   1) /home/ubuntu/nodeadmin-node.p12<br />